-2023 Quarterly Segment Information
+Segment Information

 In 2024, in connection with an organizational realignment, we began operating our business as two reporting segments: MRD and Immune Medicine.
 These segments are organized by market opportunity in commercial diagnostics and drug discovery, respectively.
-See Note 13, Segment Information for more information regarding our segments and the assumptions used to allocate shared expenses, which are based on judgments and methods related to our 2024 organizational changes.
+See Note 14, Segment Information of the accompanying notes to the unaudited condensed consolidated financial statements included elsewhere in this report for more information regarding our segments and the assumptions used to allocate shared expenses.
+See "Management's Discussion and Analysis of Financial Condition and Results of Operations-2023 Quarterly Segment Information" included in our Quarterly Report on Form 10-Q for the three months ended March 31, 2024 filed with the SEC on May 7, 2024 for quarterly 2023 segment information.